luqasz/mcm/README.md

 ### This is beta version

 This software is still under developement.
 Be cautious on using this.
 There are still some command path specifications missing.
-If you see an error `Could not find path specification for ...`, please cntact author or create an issue.
+If you see an error `Could not find path specification for ...`, please cntact author or create an issue with exact error message.

 ### Mikrotik Configuration Manager